Andre601/TCMinecartVariants/README.md

 Use `/give @p iron_horse_armor{CustomModelData:<model_data>} 1` to give yourself the right item.
 Make sure to replace `<model_data>` with one of the [above listed](#items) numbers.

+> **Warning**
-*The command may not work the same way on older versions.
+> The command may not work the same way on older versions.
 It could also work differently if a plugin such as EssentialsX overrides it.
-You can always prefix `give` with `minecraft:` to force the usage of the vanilla command (`/minecraft:give ...`).*
+You can always prefix `give` with `minecraft:` to force the usage of the vanilla command (`/minecraft:give ...`).

 **Example:**
 To get the `deepslate_diamond_minecart` would the command be `/give @p iron_horse_armor{CustomModelData:30022} 1`